tonyduanesmith/react-apple-mapkitjs/README.md

 If the access token is correct then the map will default to Leeds, UK
 ***
 ## Additional props and components
-The AppleMaps component takes additional props to adjust the map view and zoom level
+The AppleMaps component takes additional props to adjust the map view and zoom level, you can also specify a map width and height.
+It currently defaults to view height and width.

 ```jsx
     <AppleMaps